 Average Return = Sum of Returns/ Number of Returns

 What is the significance of Average Return?

-The average return tells an investor what kind of returns for an asset or a fund has been in the past or what the returns of a portfolio of companies are.
+The average return is a very important mutual fund ratios it tells an investor what kind of returns for an asset or a fund has been in the past or what the returns of a portfolio of companies are.
 It is not the same as an annualized return.
 The average return does not factor in compounding.